karthik-suresh/shapeangular/README.md

 6) Reviews are added statically to each of the product.
 7) When a form is submitted the added review is submitted using 'post' directive and the latest review(as by server) is displayed.

+Note:angularpost folder and useless folder are just references.